Nespresso Inissia Vs. Essenza Mini: Which Should You Choose?

 • Noisier than newer models

-The Essenza Mini is the new unit Nespresso places as their entry-level basic.
-Like its predecessor, the Inissia, the machine is small, lightweight, and simple to use.
-It uses the same capsules and produces the same 19 bars of pressure found across the Nespresso home-use line.
+The Essenza Mini is the newer unit that Nespresso now markets as their entry-level machine.
+Like the Inissia, the machine is small, lightweight and simple to use.
+It uses the same capsules and produces the same 19 bars of pressure found across the Nespresso line.

 It has a big brother known as the Essenza Plus, which features a larger water tank and more capacity for spent capsules.

-This unit is designed for the espresso lover who wants to minimize time and hassle in their daily coffee routine.
-Quick brewing and intuitive operation allow users to prepare quality espresso using the best Nespresso capsules even on their busiest days.
+This Essenza Mini is designed for the espresso lover who wants to minimize time and hassle in their daily coffee routine.
+Quick brewing and intuitive operation allow users to prepare quality espresso even on their busiest days.

 The first thing to know about the Essenza Mini is that Nespresso contracts with two different manufacturers to make it: Breville and De’Longhi.
 Both companies have a long history in the coffee business, and both versions of the Essenza Mini have internals built to the same specs.
-The casing is the main difference, with the Breville being more vertical and understated and the De’Longhi available in brighter colors with a more curved, mod look.
+The casing is the main difference, with the Breville being more vertical and understated and the De’Longhi available in brighter colors with a bit of a pyramid profile.

 Nespresso has also upgraded the internal functions of the Essenza Mini.
 Newer technology in the pump reduces noise and energy consumption, making the Essenza Mini a good housemate even in a limited space.